grommet/grommet/src/js/components/Menu/README.md

 **items**

 Required.
 Menu items to be placed inside the drop down.
 The object values can be any Button prop, for example: label and onClick.
-Defaults to `[]`.

 ```
 [object]